bgamari/ghc-wiki-import/template-haskell/annotations.md

-[\#8397](https://gitlab.staging.haskell.org/ghc/ghc/issues/8397) alone is very useful, but unfortunately not enough.
-Because it only makes it possible to get annotations for modules, values or types when you already know your target.
-But in the case of `$initHFlags` we want to get all the flags that has been defined somewhere below us in our import tree.
+The [\#8397](https://gitlab.staging.haskell.org/ghc/ghc/issues/8397) from the previous paragraph is already useful on its own.
+Unfortunately, for HFlags purposes it's not enough: it only make it possible to get annotations for modules, values or types when you already know your target.
+But in the case of `$initHFlags` we want to get all the flags that were defined somewhere below us in our import tree.
 To do this, [\#8398](https://gitlab.staging.haskell.org/ghc/ghc/issues/8398) implements module listing.
 Once we get back the module list, we can use the returned names to get the module annotations for all the modules and extract the flag data.